yashthipsay/Forta_Bots_Challenges/Challenge-2/README.md

 ## Description

-This bot detects swaps in a Uniswap Factory contract on Polygon network
+This bot detects swaps in a UniswapV3 Pool contract on the network of the given RPC URL

 ## Supported Chains

 - Polygon (RPC-URL: "https://rpc.ankr.com/polygon")
+- Ethereum (default)

 ## Alerts